ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 System.Console.WriteLine("Something else!");
 ```

-Most of these subjects deserve to be explored more in-depth, but for this article, we will keep it at this overview.
+Most of these subjects deserve to be explored more in-depth but are out of this article's scope.
 Next, we explore how to access namespaces with fewer keystrokes.

 # Accessing namespaces

 The last subject that I want us to explore in this article is how to simplify access to members.
-Let's say that we need to write many lines to the console, we could want to get rid of the `System` namespace to write less code.
+Let's say that we need to write many lines to the console.
+We could want to get rid of the `System` namespace to write less code.
 Fortunately for us, C# offers the `using` directive.
-The `using` directive exposes all members of a namespace without the need of prefixing them with it.
+The `using` directive exposes all members of a namespace and removes the need to prefix them with it.
 We can write as many `using` directives as we need.
 Those directives usually appear at the top of the file.